Kanban-Zai/kanban-zai-version-1.0/core.md

 Kanban-Zai is about constraint and discipline.
 An explanation, is required.

-When there is no process involved in an endeavour humans go about their business doing what they do best, whatever that is.
-We all have different and varied skills.
-The problem is trying to fit that together to form a cohesive result.
+Where is no process involved, a human being will strive to achieve an endeavour with all the knowledge, skill and experience at thier disposal.

+The problem comes when two human beings are trying to do it together.

-Methodologies exist to fix this problem by directing and guiding behaviour and in doing so sometimes end up stemming the creative behaviour they intended to nourish.
+Many collaboration methodologies exist.
+Many work.
+Many end up stemming (most times crushing) the creative spirit they intended to nourish.

-Kanban-Zai Core takes a different approach and places constraints on what you can't do or rather what can't be done.
+Kanban-Zai Core takes a different approach and places constraints only on what you can not do.

-Leaving space for humans to do what they do best.
+Leaving open, possibilty for the creative spirit.

 # DESCRIPTION